 A money market account is similar to a checking or savings account in that it is an "active" account where money can be invested — more money can be added and money may even be withdrawn.
 Money market accounts are therefore more liquid compared with CDs.
 The downside to this is that money market accounts generally offer lower interest rates.
 Money market accounts also have higher minimum balance requirements than traditional savings accounts.

 While money market account rates change as rates fluctuate, CDs offer a fixed interest rate for the term.
-CDs with higher denominations generally pay a higher interest rate.
+CDs with higher denominations generally yield a higher annual percentage (APY).
 Similarly, CDs with longer maturity periods tend to offer higher interest rates.
 Smaller institutions and credit unions sometimes offer better interest rates, as do online-only financial institutions.

 As of May 2013, the average 1-year return from a money market account is 0.04%, while the average return on a CD is 0.44% according to BankRate.com.